 Why IRS Form 1024 Exists

 The distinction between Form 1023 and Form 1024 is rooted in who benefits from the organization.
 Form 1023 is for groups that serve the public directly, such as charities, schools, and churches.
 Form 1024 is for organizations that operate within a defined membership or constituency.
-The IRS uses this form to determine whether the organization's purpose, finances, and structure align with one of the non-charitable subsections of 501(c).
+The IRS uses this form to determine whether the organization's purpose, finances, and operations align with one of the noncharitable subsections of IRC 501(c).

 IRS Form 1024 Legal Framework